raystack/dagger/docs/guides/create_dagger.md

 - Dagger exclusively supports [protobuf](https://developers.google.com/protocol-buffers) encoded data i.e. Dagger consumes protobuf data from Kafka topics, do the processing and produces data in protobuf format to a Kafka topic(when the sink is Kafka).
 - So you need to push proto data to a Kafka topic to run a dagger.
 This you can do using any of the Kafka client libraries.
 Follow this [tutorial](https://www.conduktor.io/how-to-produce-and-consume-protobuf-records-in-apache-kafka/) to produce proto data to a Kafka topic.
 - Also you need to define the [java compiled the protobuf schema](https://developers.google.com/protocol-buffers/docs/javatutorial) in the classpath or use our in-house schema registry tool like [stencil](https://github.com/odpf/stencil) to let dagger know about the data schema.
 The stencil is a proprietary library that provides an abstraction layer for schema handling, Schema Caching, dynamic schema updates.
-[These configurations](update-link) needs to be set if you are using stencil for proto schema handling.
+[These configurations](https://github.com/odpf/dagger/tree/main/docs/reference/configuration.md#stencil) needs to be set if you are using stencil for proto schema handling.

 #### `Sinks`

-- The current version of dagger supports InfluxDB and Kafka and as supported sinks to push the data after processing.
+- The current version of dagger supports Log, InfluxDB and Kafka and as supported sinks to push the data after processing.
 You need to set up the desired sinks beforehand so that data can be pushed seamlessly.

   ##### `Influx Sink`

   - [InfluxDB](https://github.com/influxdata/influxdb) is an open-source time-series database with a rich ecosystem.
-Enabling Influx sink lets dagger solve real-time analytics problems and visualize the results in real-time in some visualization tools like grafana.
+Influx sink allows users to analyze the data in real-time.
+With tools like [Grafana](https://grafana.com/), we can even visualize the data and create real-time dashboards to monitor different metrics.
   - You need to set up an Opensourced version of InfluxDB to use it as a sink.
 Follow [this](https://docs.influxdata.com/influxdb/v1.8/introduction/install/) to get started with the influx.
 We currently support InfluxDB-1.0+ in the dagger.
   - If you want to visualize the data pushed to influxDB, you have to set up grafana and add the configured influxDB as a data source.